JCMaxwell12/Captura-dmenu/README.md

-# rifle
+# Captura
-Dmenu screenshot utility
+Dmenu screenshot script using Shotgun and Hacksaw